The Beautiful Part That Comes Before the Bad Part

 Okay.
 So there is a woman.

-Every version of this story starts with a woman, and every version of this story needs you to know she was beautiful.
-I don't know why that's the first detail that survives four hundred years of retelling, but here we are.
+Every version of this story starts with a woman, and every version needs you to know she was beautiful.
+I do not know why that is the first detail to survive four hundred years of retelling, but here we are.
 Dark hair past her waist.
-White dress.
+A white dress.
 The kind of face that made a rich man look twice and then keep looking.

 She lived near a river in Mexico.
-I cannot tell you which river because the story has been told in so many places that the river has become every river.
+I cannot tell you which one, because the tale has been told in so many places that the river became every river.
+Folklorists have collected her along the Rio Grande, across central Mexico, up into the canals of the American Southwest, and the water is never the same water twice.
 Pick one.
-It doesn't matter.
+It does not matter.
 What matters is the water.

 The rich man noticed her.
-He was from one of those families where the money goes back far enough that nobody remembers where it started, which is convenient because the answer is usually 'nowhere good.'
+He came from one of those families where the money goes back far enough that nobody remembers where it started, which is convenient, because the honest answer is usually 'nowhere good.'
 He loved her.
 Or he loved looking at her, which is a different thing that feels the same for a while.

 They had two children together.
 Small, dark-eyed, completely hers.

 Then he found someone from his own class.
 Someone his mother approved of.
 Someone whose last name opened the right doors.
-He told her on a Thursday, near the river, while the kids splashed in the shallows and threw stones at their own reflections.
+He told her on an ordinary afternoon, near the river, while the kids splashed in the shallows and threw stones at their own reflections.

 Cool.
 Great.
 Love that for him.